Phantasie (series): Phantasie III: The Wrath of Nikademus

 The "final" installment of the trilogy was based around fighting the evil Nikademus and finishing him for good.
 Released in 1987, this time Nikademus was attempting to take over the entire world and it was up to the party to stop him.

 Phantasie IV: Birth of Heroes

 This entry was a Japan-exclusive for the PC-9801 and MSX, with no English translation.

 Reception

 With more than 50,000 copies sold in North America, Phantasie was very successful for SSI.
 It was the company's best-selling Commodore game as of late 1987.
-Phantasie II sold 30,100 copies.
-Phantasie III sold 46,113 copies.
+Phantasie II sold 30,100 copies, while Phantasie III sold 46,113 copies.

 Phantasie I, Phantasie III, and Questron II were later re-released together, and reviewed in 1994 in Dragon #203 by Sandy Petersen in the "Eye of the Monitor" column.
 Petersen gave the compilation 2 out of 5 stars.